 The BSA has a rich tradition of philanthropy going back over 130 years.
 It was founded in 1886 thanks to the foresight, energy and generosity of individuals who had a passionate belief in the importance of studying all aspects of Hellenic culture.
-And that philanthropic spirit to support studies of Greece in their widest possible form continues today through the donations we receive from generous supporters and foundations.
+That philanthropic spirit to support studies of Greece, in their widest possible form, continues today through the donations we receive from generous supporters and foundations.

 The BSA is a charity registered in England and Wales (No. 208673) and can take advantage of Gift Aid, thus increasing the value of any donation by a UK tax payer by 25% at no extra cost to the donor.
 Any legacy left to the BSA is free of inheritance tax.
 We also have a 501 (c) (3) organization in the United States – the BSA Foundation – which enables US-based supporters to donate in a tax efficient way.

 Donations enable us to maintain and develop all aspects of the BSA’s work.
 Unrestricted donations are hugely valuable ensuring that the BSA can prioritise urgent projects which have the greatest need.
 By making an unrestricted gift you can ensure an immediate impact.
 The Director of the BSA has prepared a document setting out the BSA’s current fundraising priorities.

 The renowned Fitch Laboratory celebrates its 50th anniversary in 2024.
 We are planning a campaign to expand its activities and to make it the leading centre for the study of Ancient Technology and Crafts.

 “Sustainable BSA” is our environmental initiative to improve the energy efficiency for all our buildings in Athens including investment in the original BSA building, the Upper House, some 137 years old, and still the focus for conferences, lectures and receptions.